Community Detection and Stochastic Block Models: Weak recovery and generalized KS threshold

-\begin{conjecture}\cite{decelle,Mossel_SBM1} Let $(X,G)$ be drawn from $\ssbm(n,k,a/n,b/n)$, i.e., the symmetric SBM with $k$ communities, probability $a/n$ inside the communities and $b/n$ across.
+\begin{conjecture} \cite{decelle,Mossel_SBM1} Let $(X,G)$ be drawn from $\ssbm(n,k,a/n,b/n)$, i.e., the symmetric SBM with $k$ communities, probability $a/n$ inside the communities and $b/n$ across.
 Define $\snr=\frac{(a-b)^2}{k(a+(k-1)b)}$.
-Then, \begin{enumerate} \item[(i)] For any $k \ge 2$, if $\snr>1$ (the Kesten-Stigum (KS) threshold), it is possible to detect communities in polynomial time; \item[(ii)] If\footnote{The conjecture states that $k=5$ is necessary when imposing the constraint that $a>b$, but $k=4$ is enough in general.} $k \geq 4$, it is possible to detect communities information-theoretically (i.e., not necessarily in polynomial time) for some $\snr$ strictly below 1.\footnote{\cite{decelle} made in fact a more precise conjecture, stating that there is a second transition below the KS threshold for information-theoretic methods when $k\ge 4$, whereas there is a single threshold when $k=3$.} \end{enumerate} \end{conjecture}
+Then, \begin{enumerate} \item[(i)] For any $k \ge 2$, it is possible to solve weak recovery efficiently if and only if $\snr>1$ (the Kesten-Stigum (KS) threshold); \item[(ii)] If\footnote{The conjecture states that $k=5$ is necessary when imposing the constraint that $a>b$, but $k=4$ is enough in general.} $k \geq 4$, it is possible to solve weak recovery information-theoretically (i.e., not necessarily in polynomial time in $n$) for some $\snr$ strictly below 1.\footnote{\cite{decelle} made in fact a more precise conjecture, stating that below the KS threshold, there is a second transition for information-theoretic methods when $k\ge 4$, whereas there is a single threshold (for both efficient or non-efficient algorithms) when $k=3$. } \end{enumerate} \end{conjecture}

-It was proved in \cite{massoulie-STOC,Mossel_SBM2} that the KS threshold can be achieved efficiently for $k=2$, with an alternative proof later given in \cite{bordenave}, and \cite{Mossel_SBM1} shows that it is impossible to detect below the KS threshold for $k=2$.
-Further, \cite{yash_sbm} extends the results for $k=2$ to the case where $a$ and $b$ diverge while maintaining the SNR finite.
-So detection is closed for $k=2$ in SSBM.
-It was also shown in \cite{bordenave} that for SBMs with multiple communities satisfying a certain asymmetry condition (i.e., the requirement that $\mu_k$ is a simple eigenvalue in Theorem 5 of \cite{bordenave}), the KS threshold can be achieved efficiently.
-Yet, \cite{bordenave} does not resolve Conjecture \ref{c1} for $k \geq 3$.
+It was also shown in \cite{bordenave} that for SBMs with communities that are balanced and for parameters that satisfy a certain asymmetry condition, i.e., the requirement that $\mu_k$ is a simple eigenvalue in Theorem 5 of \cite{bordenave}, the KS threshold can be achieved efficiently.
+The conditions of \cite{bordenave} do not cover Conjecture \ref{c1} for $k \geq 3$.
+In \cite{colin3,colin3cpam}, the two positive parts of the above conjecture are proved, with an extended result applying to the general SBM.
+We next discuss these various results.

-Concerning crossing the KS threshold with information theory, a few papers have studied bounds and information-computation tradeoffs for SBMs with a growing number of communities \cite{chen-xu}, two unbalanced\footnote{Detailed results were recently obtained in \cite{lelarge_ks} for unbalanced communities with diverging degrees.} communities \cite{neeman-k}, and a single community \cite{am_1comm}.
-These do not apply to Conjecture 1 part (ii).
-Both parts of Conjecture 1 have been proved in \cite{colin3} (with a simplified algorithm presented in \cite{colin3nips}, a simplified bound in \cite{colin3isit}, and a full version in \cite{colin3cpam}).
-Papers \cite{banks,banks2} also provide an upper-bound on the information-theoretic threshold, which crosses the KS threshold for $k=5$ rather than $k=4$ in the symmetric case, but with in addition a lower-bound that matches the scaling of the upper-bound for large $k$.